 Tracking (Audience Tracking)

-The process of monitoring viewer behavior during a live stream—such as watch time, drop-off rates, and engagement.
+Monitoring viewer behavior during the live stream includes tracking watch time, drop-off rates, and engagement.

 Twitch Emotes

-Platform-specific emojis used during Twitch streams for audience interaction and channel branding.
+Platform-specific emojis are used during Twitch streams for audience interaction and channel branding.

 Toggle Switch